-13 The Learning Disabilities Mortality Review (LeDeR) Programme Annual Report, University of Bristol 2017 14 Op cit.
+&lt;sup>16 The Learning Disabilities Mortality Review (LeDeR) Programme Annual Report, University of Bristol 2017

-15 Healthcare for All: Report of the Independent Inquiry into Access to Healthcare for People with Learning Disabilities, Sir Jonathan Michael, 2008
+&lt;sup>17 Healthcare for All: Report of the Independent Inquiry into Access to Healthcare for People with Learning Disabilities, Sir Jonathan Michael, 2008

-- d) be aware of current legislation, policies and guidance relevant to people with a learning disability accessing healthcare - e) understand how annual health checks and health action plans can underpin long term health and wellbeing for people with a learning disability - f) know the importance of health passports, health action plans, hospital traffic lights or hospital passports and books and how these can provide important information about a person's communication and care needs and any potential hazards such as a risk of choking, known allergies and epilepsy - and how to interpret and use the information within them - g) encourage people to be registered with their GP as having a learning disability - h) support people with a learning disability to access and use healthcare services, addressing any barriers and able to seek specialist support - be able to identify the need for, and action, common reasonable adjustments to enable the health needs of people with learning disabilities to be met, which may include consideration around appointment times, duration and support required - j) understand how limited communication and health literacy may reduce the capacity for people with a learning disability and/or autism to convey health needs effectively to others - k) understand how to identify the need for, and provide accessible information, as required by the Accessible Information Standard, tailored to the communication needs of people with a learning disability including: - 1. know how to find out if people have any information or communication needs and how to meet their needs. - 2. understand how to seek out information around communication needs and respond to flags or additional information provided within a person's records or correspondence. - 3. understand how to share information about people's information and communication needs with other providers of NHS and adult social care, when they have given consent or permission to do so.
+- a) understand the health inequalities commonly experienced by people with a learning disability - b) understand the importance of access to appropriate healthcare for people with a learning disability - c) understand the key barriers that may prevent people with a learning disability accessing appropriate healthcare, including diagnostic overshadowing, failure to follow legal duties in the Mental Capacity Act, inappropriate decisions not to treat or withhold lifesaving care, inaccessible information, lack of co-ordination of care and failure to make reasonable adjustments - d) be aware of current legislation, policies and guidance relevant to people with a learning disability accessing healthcare - e) understand how annual health checks and health action plans can underpin long term health and wellbeing for people with a learning disability - f) know the importance of health passports, communication passports, health action plans, hospital traffic lights or hospital passports and books and how these can provide important information about a person's communication and care needs and any potential hazards such as a risk of choking, known allergies and epilepsy - and how to interpret and use the information within them - g) be able to identify a number of methods by which a person's learning disability and support needs may be flagged to healthcare providers, including the GP Learning Disability Register and additional information on summary care records (SCRs) - h) understand the role and importance of the GP learning disability register and annual health check - i) be able to support people with a learning disability to access and use healthcare services, addressing any barriers and seeking specialist support - j) understand the unique roles that both health and social care professionals may play in the care and support of a person with a learning disability, and be aware of the importance of care co-ordination and working together - k) be able to identify the need for, and action, reasonable adjustments to enable the health needs of people with a learning disability to be met, which may include consideration around appointment times, duration and support required - understand how limited communication and health literacy may reduce the capacity for people with a learning disability and/or autism to convey health needs effectively to others and the adjustments to practice, and support available, to overcome this - m) understand why being supported/treated by someone that knows them well is an important reasonable adjustment for someone with a learning disability - n) understand the impact that failure to make reasonable adjustments can have on a person with a learning disability and those that support them - o) understand how to ask for and receive feedback on how to adapt practice to be more accessible, enabling, respectful or inclusive.

+- p) understand how to identify the need for, and provide accessible information, as required by the Accessible Information Standard, tailored to the communication needs of people with a learning disability including: - 1. how to find out if people have any information or communication needs and how to meet their needs - 2. how to seek out information around communication needs and respond to flags or additional information provided within a person's records or correspondence - 3. how to share information about people's information and communication needs with other providers of NHS and adult social care, when they have given consent or permission to do so.